walt-king/NFL-draft-research/README.md

-# NFL-draft-research
+# Model Output

-NFL rookie contract length is 4 seasons (along with a fifth year club option for first-round picks), while the average career length in the NFL is less than 4 years.
-As such, when building a draft model is makes sense to only consider production accrued during the first 4 years of a player's career.

 I've decided to take the novel approach of using player ratings from EA Sports' Madden video game franchise as a proxy for player production, skill, and value during a player's first 4 years in the league.
 This is beneficial for a number of reasons.
 The first is that these ratings provide continuous output on a consistent scale across both years and positions; a player rated 99 overall is considered to be elite at their position, regardless of the unique responsibilities or challenges in quantifying performance specific to that position.
 The second reason is that Madden ratings predate modern quantitative evaluative metrics like those provided by Football Outsiders or Pro Football Focus.

+NFL rookie contract length is 4 seasons (along with a fifth year club option for first-round picks), while the average career length in the NFL is less than 4 years.
+As such, when building a draft model is makes sense to only consider production accrued during the first 4 years of a player's career.

 Madden ratings explained - https://fivethirtyeight.com/features/madden/#